 How to help: If they have these warning signs, call 911 right away, even if you're not sure it's a heart attack.
 It's better to be wrong than to wait too long.

 The 911 operator will stay on the phone with you until help arrives.
-Tell them that your loved one has AFib.
+Tell them that the person has AFib.
 They may give you specific instructions for while you wait.

 The symptoms: Remember the initials F.A.S.T.